June through July | Clipping on the Farm

 We start in June with the 400 hoggs (one year old sheep) being clipped for the first time.
 By that time they will have grown an early "rise" - a thick layer of new wool between the skin and the old wool.
 We need to wait until July for the ewes to produce this rise as their lambs at foot have made significant demands on their wool growing resources.

-Blackface fleeces like ours have fairly course wool and it is used mainly for natural carpeting, mattresses and eco-insulation for homes.
+Blackface fleeces like ours have fairly course wool (a low grade) and it is used mainly for natural carpeting, mattresses and eco-insulation for homes.
 Wool is now more important than ever.
 With an increasing awareness of microfibre and plastic pollution, wool provides an important and natural, biodegradable alternative.
 Check out Campaign for Wool.

 Interested in slow fashion?
 Believe fashion should be produced in a sustainable way?
 Check out Wool And The Gang, started by two Central Saint Martins textile design graduates, who are passionate about changing the way fashion is created and consumed using wool!